Canon SX410 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX410 IS and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SX410 does not offer wifi capability.
+In contrast, the SX410 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the SX410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX410 was succeeded by the Canon SX420.
+Both the SX410 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The SX410 was replaced by the Canon SX420, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon SX410 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.